komunitin/komunitin-api/accounting/README.md

 With this setting, a payment from Alice to Bob would go as follows:

 ### 1. Information
 Alice client app gets Bob account and currency public details, so it can show her further details before initiating the transfer.
-It should also fetch the exchange value for ₽ and ₩, so it can calculate the exchange rate.
-This is public information.

 ```HTTP
 GET https://reggaex.org/bob